 The standard fee in the auction industry is a buyer premium, which is added to the buyer’s bid price to arrive at the total purchase price.
-If there is a listing agent, the listing agent is paid pursuant to a standard listing agreement, as is a buyer-broker, if applicable.
+Listing fee may also apply.
+Listing agents are paid pursuant to a standard listing agreement between seller and listing broker, as is a buyer-broker, if applicable.
 For more on how we work with agents, please see below.

 What values do we add for listing agents and why should listing agents offer auctions to their seller-clients?